 Event Code : 1341

 The NDIA Space Division and Rocky Mountain Chapter are pleased to announce the second annual Space Warfighting Industry Forum (SWIF).
 Bringing together leaders from industry, government, and academia, SWIF 2021 promises to further the discussion on space warfighting visions, requirements, and existing and emerging capabilities.
 Attendees will be sure to hear from top USSPACECOM and USSF leadership in both unclassified and classified forums, as well as from entrepreneurs and thought leaders on partnerships, coalitions and international engagement, new technologies, pushing data to the tactical edge, and legislative actions.

 Mark your calendars and stay tuned for more information as it becomes available.

-*Please note: This event is open to the press during the unclassifed days only.
+*Please note: This event is CLOSED to the press.

 Based upon 2020 attendance numbers

 The SWIF planning team continues to monitor the novel coronavirus (COVID-19) situation.
 Currently, SWIF 2021 is scheduled to occur as published.
 The health and safety of our event participants, members, and partners remain our top priority.
 We are committed to following the guidelines and precautions as outlined by the CDC.